Raist90/cv/content/how-this-website-is-made.md

 date: "2023-01-15"
 tags: "coding, next, typescript, tailwind, sanity"
 description: "I wanted to write a few words about how this website is made and why I chose to do it this way."
-cover: "/how-this-website-is-made.jpg"
-alt: "Code on a screen"
+alt: "How this website is made"
 ---

 ::toc